corydolphin/boilerflask-facebook/README.md

-Now, you can setup an isolated environment with `virtualenv`.
+Optionally, you can setup an isolated environment with `virtualenv`.

     $ virtualenv --no-site-packages env
     $ source env/bin/activate

-On ubuntu, install the necessary packages:
+On ubuntu, you may need to install python-dev:
     $sudo apt-get install python-dev

 Next, install the requirements in your isolated python environment.

     $ pip install -r requirements.txt

 Now, you can run the application locally.